-(1) The Commission shall review and take appropriate actions on applications to organize or change control of a bank; an application for a bank merger; an application to open or close a branch bank, mobile branch bank, or loan production office; or an application to change a bank's location.
-After the filing of a completed application deemed acceptable by the Commission, the Director shall cause a public notice of the application to be published in a newspaper of general circulation serving the community most directly affected by the application, together with any other means of notification to interested persons as the Commission may determine appropriate.

-- (2) The notice shall direct that any interested persons may file a written objection or written comment to the application with the Commission within fifteen days following the date of publication.
+- mobile branch bank, or loan production office; or an application to change a bank's location.
+After the filing of a completed application deemed acceptable by the Commission, the Director shall cause a public notice of the application to be published in a newspaper of general circulation serving the community most directly affected by the application, together with any other means of notification to interested persons as the Commission may determine appropriate. - (2) The notice shall direct that any interested persons may file a written objection or written comment to the application with the Commission within fifteen days following the date of publication.
 Within thirty (30) days following the date of publication, the Commission shall consider any written objection and written comment, and either approve or disapprove the application.
 The Commission shall provide written notice of the action on the application to the applicant and to any person having filed a written objection or written comment by mail to the person's last known address. - (3) An applicant may, within fifteen (15) days after the notice has been mailed, file a written request for a hearing before the Commission.
 Any person who has filed a written objection to the application may, within fifteen (15) days after the notice has been mailed, file a motion with the Commission to become a party to the application proceeding and request a hearing before the Commission.
 Unless the Commission grants the motion or unless the applicant has timely filed a written request for hearing before the Commission, the Commission's determination on the application is final.
-If the application involves establishment of any type of competitive banking service in which any banking commission shall be recomposed as provided in Section 30.10 above.
+If the application involves establishment of any type of competitive banking service in which any banking commissioner is interested, the commissioner shall be deemed disqualified, and the Commission shall be recomposed as provided in Section 30.10 above.